 What is Staple Financing?

-Staple financing refers to financing package that is extended to the potential bidders for the purpose of the acquisition, by the investment bank who is acting in the capacity of an advisor of the selling company.
-The financial package covers information regarding the entire lending package including the principal, fees charged, and the terms of the loan.
-The financing arrangement is said to be stapled due to the fact that its details are stapled at the backside of the acquisition term sheet.
+Staple financing refers to a financing package extended to the potential bidders for the acquisition by the investment bank acting in the capacity of an advisor of the selling company.
+The financial package covers the entire lending package, including the principal, fees, and loan terms.
+The financing arrangement is stapled since its details are pinned at the backside of the acquisition term sheet.

 How Does it Work?

 Getting bids for an acquisition of a company can be a tiresome process.
-The selling companies often take the help of investment bankers who agree to provide staple financing in addition to their guidance on the acquisition process.
-The seller gets comparatively more bids due to the involvement of such financing since the buyers do not need to chase the financers for getting the financial assistance as the same is already taken care of.
+The selling companies often take the help of investment bankers who agree to provide staple financing and their guidance on the acquisition process.
+The seller gets comparatively more bids due to such funding since the buyers do not need to chase the financiers for financial assistance as the same is already taken care of.

 The investment bank provides consultancy and underwritingUnderwritingThe underwriters take the financial risk of their client in return of a financial fee.
-Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there. services to the selling company and provides financing packages to the buying company.
-It entitles the investment bank to charge fees from both the parties of the deal.
+Market Makers like financial institution and large banks ensure that there is enough amount of liquidity in the market by ensuring that enough trading volume is there. services the selling company and provides financing packages to the buying company.
+In addition, it entitles the investment bank to charge fees from both parties of the deal.

 Staple Financing Examples

-A real-life example is the financing arrangement can be referred to in the case of Michal Foods.
-Bank of America had provided staple financing equivalent to six times of EBITDA in case of the sale of Michael Foods to GS Capital Partners.
+A real-life example is the financing arrangement referred to in the case of Michal Foods.
+Bank of America had provided staple financing equivalent to six times of EBITDA in the sale of Michael Foods to GS Capital Partners.

-Another reason why the companies shall use this type of financing in case of merger or acquisition deals is due to the fact it would expedite the sale process.
-It is so because the banking and financial assistance is already taken care of, and the potential buyers are provided with a term sheet along with the prospectus.
-Thus, bidders are relieved from the efforts they would have to make for the financing arrangement after negotiation with various banks.
+Another reason the companies shall use this type of financing in case of merger or acquisition deals is to expedite the sale process.
+It is so because the banking and financial assistance is already taken care of.
+The potential buyers provide with a term sheet along with the prospectus.
+Thus, bidders are relieved from their efforts to make the financing arrangement after negotiation with various banks.

 Staple Financing Conflicts of Interest

 Some conflicts revolve around the use of staple financing.
-It is being argued the investment banker is working for both sides of the deal.
-The banker’s legal team provides financial advisory services to the selling company, and its financing team provides financial assistance to the buying company.
+It argues that the investment banker is working for both sides of the deal.
+The banker’s legal team provides financial advisory services to the selling company, and its financing team offers financial assistance to the buying company.

 Thus, the banker becomes entitled to two sets of fees, one from the buyer for the financial package and one from the seller for the financial advisory services.
-The conflict that arises from such an arrangement is that the bank may recommend such a buyer to the seller, who is the will to make use of the financing arrangement even if the bid placed by such bidder is lower than that placed by others.
-It may be done by the bank to collect fees from the buyer as well.
+The conflict arising from such an arrangement is that the bank may recommend such a buyer to the seller, who uses the financing arrangement.
+Even if the bid placed by such a bidder is lower than that set by others, the bank may do it to collect fees from the buyer as well.

-- It takes care of the financing requirements for every bidder to the deal, and this leads to more bidders bidding for the deal, resulting in competition.
+- It takes care of the financing requirements for every bidder to the deal, leading to more bidders bidding for the sale, resulting in competition.

 - The facility also ensures that the seller can reach a good price for its sale deal by providing financing access to all the bidders.

-- An advantage to the bidders that if they carry out reverse calculations through the use of the ratio of debt to EBITDA EBITDAEBITDA refers to earnings of the business before deducting interest expense, tax expense, depreciation and amortization expenses, and is used to see the actual business earnings and performance-based only from the core operations of the business, as well as to compare the business's performance with that of its competitors., they can get a fair idea of the price that is expected by the seller, and they can bid their prices accordingly.
+- An advantage to the bidders is that if they carry out reverse calculations through the ratio of debt to EBITDA EBITDAEBITDA refers to earnings of the business before deducting interest expense, tax expense, depreciation and amortization expenses, and is used to see the actual business earnings and performance-based only from the core operations of the business, as well as to compare the business's performance with that of its competitors., they can get a fair idea of the price that the seller expects and bid their prices accordingly.

-Staple financing is said to be a very powerful tool in case of acquisition deals.
-However, a seller should carry out a careful analysis of whether the fees that are involved match with the benefits in the form of improved price and speedy sale process or not.
+Staple financing is a very powerful tool in the case of acquisition deals.
+However, a seller should carry out a careful analysis of whether the fees that are involved match the benefits in the form of improved price and speedy sale process or not.

-This article has been a guide to What is Staple Financing & its Definition.
-Here we discuss the examples of staple financing, uses, and how it works along with conflicts of interest and advantages.
-You can learn more about from the following articles –
+This article is a guide to Staple Financing.
+We discuss staple financing examples, uses, how it works with conflicts of interest, and advantages.
+You can learn more about it from the following articles: –